NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 The latest offer includes a $7,000 ratification bonus, reinstated incentive plan and enhanced contributions to workers' 401(k) retirement plans including a one-time $5,000 contribution plus up to 12% in employer contributions, International Association of Machinists and Aerospace Workers Local 751 said.

 Boeing said Saturday it looks "forward to our employees voting on the negotiated proposal."
-Still there is no guarantee workers will approve the proposal after they overwhelmingly rejected an initial proposal.
+Still there is no guarantee workers will approve the offer after they overwhelmingly rejected an initial proposal.
 "The future of this contract is in your hands," the union told workers Saturday.

 Boeing on Oct.
 8 withdrew its enhanced offer that included a 30% wage increase over four years, after talks also attended by federal mediators broke down.
 The union has been seeking a 40% hike and restoration of a defined benefit pension, which was not offered in the new contract proposal.

-The union said on Saturday in a social media post that with the help of Acting U.S. Secretary of Labor Julie Su they had received a "negotiated proposal" and telling striking workers it "is worthy of your consideration."
+The union said on Saturday in a social media post that with the help of Acting U.S. Secretary of Labor Julie Su they had received a "negotiated proposal" and told striking workers it "is worthy of your consideration."

 On Monday, Su was in Seattle for her first in-person effort to help reach a new Boeing contract and returned on Thursday night to resume efforts after a trip to Detroit.